marciofrayze/dual-paddle/README.md

-# Elm Canvas Explore
+# Dual Paddle

-Just a simple project to explore the potentials of the [joakin/elm-canvas](https://github.com/joakin/elm-canvas) [elm](https://elm-lang.org) package for future game projects.
+Just a simple game to explore the potentials of the [joakin/elm-canvas](https://github.com/joakin/elm-canvas) [elm](https://elm-lang.org) package for game development in Elm and Tauri.